 Hell no!
 She tried to claw herself from Deidara's grip, wriggling and twisting with mounting panic.
 "Wait, wait!
 Sensei, wait!
 Please?"

 He directed her away from the door, out manoeuvring each of her desperate lunges.
-It took another moment for Deidara to get her to the sink, where Sakura was spitting like a cat as he shook the bottle of brown dye over her scalp.
+It took another moment for Deidara to get her to the sink, where Sakura was spitting and hissing as he shook the bottle of brown dye over her scalp.
 He stood at her back, bending her forward over the porcelain ledge as she tried to beg and scrape away from her horrible fate.

-"Come on, come on!" she insisted, reaching around frantically with a free arm, trying to latch onto an escape route.
-Deidara had disabled her right hand his his own, and kept her lower limbs still by crushing her waist into the sink with his hips firmly pressing into her.
+"Come on, come on!" she insisted, reaching around frantically with a free arm, searching to latch onto an escape route.
+Deidara had disabled her right hand in his own, and kept her lower limbs still by crushing her waist into the sink with his hips firmly pressing into her.

 There was a horrible, indescribable noise as he emptied the bottle onto her head.
 The dye concoction was cool on her skin as it landed in her prized locks.
 One sustained whimper continued well into Deidara applying the rest of the colouring.

-"You ass," Sakura accused weakly, giving up on running away now that the deed had started.
+"You toad," Sakura accused weakly, giving up on running away now that the deed had started.
 She felt like crying.
-"You're a total ass."
+"You're a total arsehead."